Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

 }

-The response of the inspect endpoint will now be different and returning:
+The response of the inspect endpoint will now be different and will return:

 FirstService